weidai2/ImmuneMirror/README.md

      immunemirror:1.0 ./ImmuneMirror.sh $disease_type $thread
  ```

-6. Now run the pipeline using "real-life" samples.
+6. Now run can the pipeline using "real-life" samples.

    Firstly, you need to edit the {working_directory}/ImmuneMirror/sample.list file by replacing with your own sample list.
-   Inside the 'sample.list' file, "YES" indicates the sample has both WES and RANSeq files, and "NO" indicates the sample has only WES sequecing file.
+   Inside the 'sample.list' file, "YES" indicates the patient has both WES and RANSeq files, and "NO" indicates the patient has only WES sequecing file.

    Available disease types: ESCC, CRC, and HCC, and No for other types.
    Now, run the following commnads to process you samples: